beeper/matrix-spec-proposals/proposals/XXXX-explicit-read-receipts-on-event-send.md

 ## Unstable prefix

-None, but this functionality should be implemented behind a configuration flag.
+None, but this functionality should be implemented behind a configuration flag so that homeservers can opt into the functionality before this MSC is merged.

 ## Dependencies